Childhood Obesity in South Africa.

-Childhood obesity deserves your attention.
-It has increased ten fold since 1975.
-Find out how childhood obesity is linked to type 2 diabetes.
+Childhood obesity has increased ten-fold since 1975.
+Find out how childhood obesity is linked to Type 2 Diabetes.

 Childhood obesity deserves your attention.

-South Africa is just one of many countries in which childhood obesity rates have spiked over recent years.
+South Africa is just one of many countries where childhood obesity rates have spiked over recent years.
 Governments and social institutions must take swift action to prevent an exponential increase of health problems in years to come.
-Already-burdened healthcare systems could completely implode at the rate of demand being projected presently.
+Already-burdened healthcare systems could implode with the rate of demand currently projected.
 There is also the reality of tax implications and how the healthcare systems are to be funded as demand rises.

 Childhood obesity in South Africa

 With the rise of urbanisation, comes the intensity of globalisation and industrialisation.
-Foods with higher calorie content, processed additives and preservatives are readily available to communities previously confined to subsistence produce and whole grains, predominantly.
-This means colourful sugary beverages are also easier to get a hold of.
+Foods with higher calorie content, processed additives and preservatives are readily available to communities previously mostly consuming subsistence produce and whole grains.
+This means colourful sugary beverages are also easier to access.

 Compounding the problem is the widespread decrease of physical activity.
-While ours is not the world’s worst situation, we have come close to being voted the unhealthiest nation by the Indigo Wellness Index.
 Our challenges with child health have doubled in frequency and severity in six years, largely due to parents battling weight-based health problems themselves.

 Understand more about Diabetes and how to live a happy, healthy life as a Diabetic.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of Diabetes.